Om-Bacchuwar99/Mastering_R_30/Day 12/Readme.md

 ## 🔨 Modifying the Data Frame

-Data frames are flexible and dynamic — you can easily add or remove rows and columns.
+Data frames are flexible and dynamic :you can easily add or remove rows and columns.

 ###